Massachusetts Senate to debate its version of state budget

 The $46 billion Senate plan is a 5.5% increase over the prior fiscal year.

-Senate budget writers say the spending plan will ensure fiscal stability and includes targeted investments to protect essential services and support an economic recovery in response to the COVID-19 pandemic.
+Senate budget writers say the spending plan will ensure fiscal stability and includes targeted investments to protect essential services and support an economic recovery in response to the coronavirus pandemic.

 As part of the budget debate, the Senate is also expected to weigh a proposed amendment aimed at codifying abortion rights into state law.